zencart/documentation/content/user/Products/products_shippable_and_downloadable.md

 Do you use Always Free Shipping or 0 weight to mean Free Shipping?

-If so, be sure that you have set the Configuration ...
-Shipping/Packaging ...
+If so, go to Configuration -> Shipping/Packaging and check the settings

 <pre>
 Order Free Shipping 0 Weight Status